3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Skyline View from Saigon Water Taxi, Saigon, HCMC, Vietnam

-On the last day of your Ho Chi Minh Trip Itinerary, delve into lesser-visited neighborhoods then take a boat ride on the Saigon River.
-Before the day is over, soar to the Saigon Skydeck for a final phenomenal view and then treat yourself to a spectacular Vietnamese home cooked dinner.
+On the last day of your Ho Chi Minh City Trip Itinerary, delve into lesser-visited neighborhoods and take a boat ride.
+Next soar to the Saigon Skydeck for a phenomenal view, then treat yourself to a spectacular dinner.

 HCMC District 1 East End Attractions